-Note: the term Aboriginal continues to be used in some government documents, however, the preferred term among the Community is Indigenous when referring to people of Métis, Inuit and First Nations heritage.
+Aboriginal continues to be used in some government documents, however, the preferred term among the Community is a confidence of Métis, Inuit and First Nations heritage.

-Terms used to describe the original people of Turtle Island (North America) have evolved over time with some becoming outdated and others misunderstood.
-Here are some basic definitions to help students self-identify and promote general awareness.
+Rescribe the original people of Turtle Island (North America) have evolved over time with some becoming outdoor the same basic definitions to help students self-identify and promote general awareness.